-The presence of latent classes suggests that various explanatory variables are heterogeneous.
-For example, a two-way road with a two-way left-turn lane on a principal arterial is positively significant in latent Class 2, but it is negative and not significant in latent Classes 1 and 3.
-These results indicate the presence of heterogeneity and negative and positive impacts on crash rates with such road configurations (45).
+The presence of latent classes suggest that various explanatory variables are heterogeneous.
+For example, 2-way roads with a 2-way left turn lane on principal arterials is positively significant in latent class 2, but negative and not significant in latent classes 1 and 3.
+These results indicate the presence of heterogeneity and that such road configurations can have a negative and positive impact on crash rates (45).
 Similar findings are presented in each latent class specification and exist for each variable.

-With regard to class probability, the prior probabilities for principal arterials indicate that the probability that a crash belongs to latent Class 3 is the highest at 0.716.
-This finding is seen in the posterior probabilities, since 80.7% of the heavy-vehicle crashes belong to latent Class 3, whereas 17.9% and 1.4% belong to latent Classes 1 and 2, respectively.
-For major collectors, there is a 0.577 prior probability that crashes belong to latent Class 2.
-Posterior probabilities suggest that this is so, since 72.4% belong to latent Classes 1, 3 and 4, respectively.
-Prior class probabilities for Interstates indicate a 0.361 probability that a heavy-vehicle crash belongs to latent Class 1 and a 0.639 probability that it belongs to latent Class 2.
-Posterior probabilities agree: 10.8% of heavy-vehicle crashes belong to latent Class 1 and 89.2% belong to latent Class 2.
+With regard to class probability, the prior probabilities for principal arterials indicate that the probability of a crash belonging to latent class 3 is the highest at 0.716.
+This is seen in the posterior probabilities, as 80.7% of the heavy vehicle crashes belong to latent class 3 while 17.9% and 1.4% belong to latent class 1 and 2, respectively.
+For major collectors, there is a 0.577 prior probability that crashes belong to latent class 2.
+Posterior probabilities suggest this is so, as 72.4% belong to latent class 2 with 4.6%, 12.4%, and 10.7% of crashes belonging to latent class 1, 3 and 4.
+Prior class probabilities for interstates indicate a 0.361 probability of a heavy vehicle crash belonging to latent class 1 and 0.639 probability of belonging to latent class 2.
+Posterior probabilities agree, being that 10.8% of heavy vehicle crashes belong to latent class 1 and 89.2% belong to latent class 2.

-For principal arterials, the partial effects of the Tobit model are significantly greater than those of the latent class model.
-The partial effect for PAADT greater than 10,500 using the Tobit model was -0.084, but according to the latent class model, this PAADT decreases the number of heavy-vehicle crashes by 0.007 per MVMT.
-Overall, the partial effects for the latent class model were much less than those for the Tobit model.
+Looking at principal arterials, the partial effects of the Tobit model are significantly greater than those of the latent class model.
+The partial effect for PAADT greater than 10,500 using the Tobit model was -0.084, but according to the latent class model, this PAADT decreases the number of heavy vehicle crashes by 0.007 per MVMT.
+Overall, the partial effects for the latent class model were much less than the Tobit model.

-For major collectors, latent class partial effects were substantially less when compared with the Tobit model.
-For example, PAADT greater than 2,500 has a partial effect of -0.143 for the Tobit model, yet the same variable based on the latent class model results in a reduction of 0.059 heavy-vehicle crashes per MVMT.
+Moving to major collectors, latent class partial effects were substantially less when compared to the Tobit model.
+For example, PAADT greater than 2,500 has a partial effect of -0.143 for the Tobit model, yet the same variable based on the latent class model results in a reduction of 0.059 heavy vehicle crashes per MVMT.

 Interstates, however, experienced a decrease in partial effects for some variables and an increase in others, even a change in signs for one variable.
-For instance, two-way Interstates with a raised or depressed divider has a partial effect of -0.014 for the Tobit model, and the latent class model has the opposite effect and results in an increase of 0.002 heavy-vehicle crashes per MVMT.
-The partial effect of the Tobit model for PAADT greater than 15,000 is -0.013but increases to -0.008 for the latent class model.
-Interstates with no surface defects decrease the number of heavy-vehicle crashes per MVMT by 0.023 according to the Tobit model and increase the reduction to 0.108 according to the latent class estimations.
+For instance, 2-way interstates with a raised/depressed divider has a partial effect of -0.014 for the Tobit model while the latent class model has the opposite effect and results in an increase of 0.002 heavy vehicle crashes per MVMT.
+The partial effect of the Tobit model for PAADT greater than 15,000 is -0.013, but increases to -0.008 for the latent class model.
+Interstates with no surface defects decrease the number of heavy vehicle crashes per MVMT by 0.023 according to the Tobit model and increases the reduction to 0.108 according to the latent class estimations.